Edythator/matcha/README.md

 # matcha
-my attempt at making a vm/language thing
+This is my first attempt at making a virtual machine.
+It's very basic and done as my diploma project for Swedish high school.

-done as my final project for high school
+The actual VM somewhat resembles x86 although it only has a few basic opcodes implemented.